 The saying "you get what you pay for" far predates smartphone cases, but it's not the only yardstick by which to measure a case's quality.
 While I'll be the first to say that I have a list of casemakers I tend to favor, I also know firsthand that a trusted brand can make you pay through the nose for its prestige.

 As time wears on, prestige cases will often drop in price.
-For instance, the OtterBox Defender Series launched last year at twice the price it sells for today.
-On the other hand, Urban Armor Gear and Snakehive's S10 cases are generally the same price now as they were a year ago, so it's not a universal rule.
+For instance, the OtterBox Defender Series launched in early 2020 at twice the price it sells for today.
+On the other hand, Urban Armor Gear and Snakehive's S10 cases are generally the same prices now as they were a year ago, so it's not a universal rule.